amerocu/cookitter/README.md

 ### Important

-- feat: reuse portals elements
 - feat: crop portals with corresponding imgame path
-- fix: adobe complaining when imanges of portals are modified
 - feat: create layers if not present

 ### Needed

+- feat: empty (white) portal for first and last page
 - feat: visual clue of which are the cloned elements and which are the original one
 - feat: show how much it took to render the elements
 - feat: if the user does an undo, pause the sync for 1 second.

 ### Useful

+- feat: move imageCapture check in the UI and eventually disable the portals feature
 - feat: manage elements that span multiple artbook
 - feat: copy multiple types of elements
 - feat: copy layers and groups three